Ph1n-Pham/phineas/README.md

   - AWS tools like Amazon S3, Amazon SageMaker
   - AI applications using new and fancy models

-In my free time:
+Outside tech, I am:
-- 🤺 I am a Sabre Fencer at Denison University
+- 🤺 a Sabre Fencer at Denison University
 - 🎥 movie addict and 🦄 anime fan
 - 🎧 listen to music